openlilylib/notation-fonts/README.md

-Stylesheets
+openLilyLib/notation-fonts
 ===========

-A library to manage font selection and stylesheets with the [GNU LilyPond](http://lilypond.org) music typesetter.
+A package to manage font selection with the [GNU LilyPond](http://lilypond.org) music typesetter.
-This library is part of [openLilyLib](https://github.com/openlilylib/openlilylib) and maintained by
+This repository is part of [openLilyLib](https://github.com/openlilylib/openlilylib) and maintained by

 - Urs Liska (ul@openlilylib.org)
 - Kieren MacMillan (kieren_macmillan@sympatico.ca)